Zhangshibf/SemEval2023Task1_Visual_Word_Sense_Disambiguation/vilt/README.md

 # Vision Language Transformer (ViLT)
-The ViLT model was proposedby Wonjae Kim, Bokyung Son, Ildoo Kim in ViLT: Vision-and-Language Transformer Without Convolution or Region Supervision.
-We fine-tune this pretrained model by using VWSD dataset from SemEval2023 Task 1.
+The ViLT model was proposed by [Wonjae Kim, Bokyung Son, Ildoo Kim in ViLT: Vision-and-Language Transformer Without Convolution or Region Supervision](https://arxiv.org/abs/2102.03334).
+We fine-tune this pretrained model by using dataset from SemEval2023 Task-1 Visual-WSD.

 ## Installation
 ```